faister/iot-workshop/README.md

 > Please make sure you synchronise the time by running `sudo apt-get -y install ntp ntpdate ; sudo service ntp stop; sudo ntpdate 0.ubuntu.pool.ntp.org; sudo service ntp start`

+> Your Raspberry Pis comes with a stock standard version of Raspbian, please skip over the instructions to install Raspbian in the lab

 ## Azure IoT Gateway SDK Lab

 This lab will demonstrate the open source **Azure IoT Gateway SDK** using a Bluetooth Low Energy (BLE) Sensor Tag, Raspberry Pi and Node.js.